abnos5525/werehouse-database/README.md

 This is a script file of a werehouse database.
 Objects include:
--store
+- store
--work
+- work
--worker
+- worker
--IO(inputs & outputs)
+- IO(inputs & outputs)
--manager
+- manager
--general manager
+- general manager
--invoice
+- invoice
--driver
+- driver
--truck
+- truck
--product
+- product

 # Useing the databse